hebcal/hebcal/README.md

 -C city | Set latitude, longitude, timezone and daylight savings scheme according to specified city.
 This option implies the -c option.
    -d | print the hebrew date for the entire date range.
    -D | print the hebrew date for dates with some event.
-   -e | Ouput "european" dates -- DD.MM.YYYY format.
+   -e | Ouput "European" dates -- DD.MM.YYYY format.
+   -f FORMAT | change output to `FORMAT`. see below for format strings -F | Output the Daf Yomi for the entire date range.
    -h | Suppress default holidays.
    -H | Use Hebrew date ranges - only needed when e.g. `hebcal -H 5373` -i | Use Israeli sedra scheme.
-   -f FORMAT | change output to `FORMAT`. see below for format strings -F | Output the Daf Yomi for the entire date range.
    -I file | Get non-yahrtzeit Hebrew user events from specified file.
 The format is: `mmm dd string`, Where `mmm` is a Hebrew month name.
    -l xx,yy | Set the latitude for solar calculations to `xx` degrees and `yy` minutes.
 Negative values are south.
    -L xx,yy | Set the longitude for solar calculations to `xx` degrees and `yy` minutes.  *Negative values are EAST*.
 The `-l` and `-L` switches must both be used, or not at all.
 These switches override the `-C` (localize to city) switch.